anthonydgj/wael/README.md

 ## Terminal Usage

-The `wael.ts` script can be used to evaluate code and output the resulting WKT:
+The `wael` CLI tool can be used to evaluate code:
 ```
-npx ts-node ./scripts/wael.ts --help
+npx wael --help
 ```

 Following the [build instructions](#build-instructions), a `wael` binary application can be used: